 - Cosines and ratios of directions.

 - Equation for two points

-- Different equations involving a plane and a line.
+- Different equations involve a plane and a line.

 - Angles between two planes and two lines.